 Outside of Android’s official resources, there are numerous third-party resources where you can find tutorials, many of which are free.

 MIT’s App Inventor has a series of beginner video tutorials for Android, and you can find educational videos at Ray Wenderlich’s website, along with an excellent step-by-step (with screenshots) that walks you through installing and setting up Android Studio.
 Vogella, a German tech development company, offers instruction on everything from getting started to in-depth tutorials on special topics like Android libraries and Android source code.
 Both Envato Tuts+ and Treehouse offer free trials, and both have Android app development courses.

 There are two official Google Groups for Android development.
 One is the community for the Android Developer Tools, and the other is for Android Development.
-In particular, you’ll find the latter useful, as it’s the place to go to ask questions of other developers, find other resources; in short, it’s the place to go if you want community and support in your quest to becoming a better developer.
+In particular, you’ll find the latter useful – as it’s the place to go to ask questions of other developers and find other resources.
+In short, it’s the place to go if you want community and support in your quest to becoming a better developer.

 Apple / iOS Starter Resources

 Like Android, Apple offers beginner resources and training for developers.
 Its Start Developing iOS Apps (Swift) offers lessons that walk you through the development process as you build an example food-tracking app.
 Once you’re done, Apple also offers further education on the Swift programming language and other app development topics.